NTSB investigates Sunday afternoon fatal airplane crash outside DeQueen, Ark.

-According to a spokesman from the Federal Aviation Administation (FAA), the twin-engine Cessna 310 crashed under unknown circumstances around 4:45 p.m.
+According to a spokesman from the Federal Aviation Administration the twin-engine Cessna 310 crashed under unknown circumstances around 4:45 p.m.
 Sunday, about a mile south of the J. Lynn Helms Sevier County Airport in De Queen, Ark.

 Authorities have not identified the two people in the aircraft at the time of the crash and the FAA said their names will be released by the Sheriff’s office.